tormzz/Secure-network-topology/README.md

 | Staff            | 192.168.30.0|255.255.255.0  |30      |
 | External Network | 10.10.10.0  |255.0.0.0      |        |
 ## VLAN Configuration
+VLAN stands for Virtual Local Area Network
+Instaed of having every computer on the same neetwrok, Vlans allow devices to be grouped logically.
+This improves both security and netwrok performance.
+For example,
+- VLAN 10 - IT
+- VLAN 20 - Management
+- VLAN 30 - Staff

+Each VLAN acts like its own small network even though they are connected to the same switch.

 VLAN Configuration<img width="1440" height="900" alt="vlan-config" src="https://github.com/user-attachments/assets/37d907d5-ec57-4ca3-8a74-11a81d080513" />
 <img width="1440" height="900" alt="vlan-config2" src="https://github.com/user-attachments/assets/7b08d7fc-1e6d-4d49-b004-36680feee785" />
 VLANs were configured on switches to isolate traffic between departments.

 ## Routing Configuration
+A router was configured to allow communication between the different VLANs.
+This process is called Inteer-VLAN Routing.
+Without the router, devices in different VLANs would not be able to communicate with each other.
+The router acts like a traffic controller, directing data between networks.

 Router config <img width="1440" height="900" alt="router-config" src="https://github.com/user-attachments/assets/09f7969c-61d0-4d00-8228-dc810ae15073" />

 ## Security Measures